JWardee/wp-sniffer/README.md

 - List of WordPress.org plugins are parsed into a CSV file for easy processing by other programs

 The tests are enumerative so the results may not always be 100% accurate

+## Getting started
+1. Install all required package in `requirements.txt` using `pip`
+2. WP Sniffer uses Pythons venv system to isolate your development enviroment.
+Run the scan using `./venv/bin/python ./wp_sniffer.py`